larrycameron80/Explorer/README.md

 ---
 ## Donations :pray:

-The Big Dipper is always free and open.
+Spend Explorer is always free and open.
 Anyone can use to monitor available Cosmos hub or zones, or port to your own chain built with Cosmos SDK.
 We welcome any supports to help us improve this project.

 ATOM: `cosmos1n67vdlaejpj3uzswr9qapeg76zlkusj5k875ma`\
 BTC: `1HrTuvS83VoUVA79wTifko69ziWTjEXzQS`\